tdwg/website/content/pages/conferences/2021/instructions-for-abstract-submission/index.md

 **How does the editing process work?**

-Your abstract will be edited and reviewed for content and suitability as well as style and language by conference organizers and volunteers.
+Your abstract will be edited and reviewed for content and suitability as well as style and language by conference and session organizers and other volunteers.
 If your abstract is not accepted by the conference organizers under the theme to which you submitted it, they will notify [editor@tdwg.org](mailto:editor@tdwg.org) for help in moving it elsewhere, if possible.

 **Where do I enter the state or province under address as an author?**